Oil Prices Rise on Better Demand

 U.S. producers need oil at $55 a barrel to keep growing production and stay profitable, but would need to improve their efficiency to do it at $45, analysts at Goldman Sachs Group Inc. said Thursday.
 The U.S. Energy Information Administration on Tuesday lowered its production forecast for 2018 to 9.9 million barrels a day, slightly down from around 10 million before.

 The IEA on Thursday also called the change in demand "a dramatic acceleration."
 Demand accelerated in the second quarter, growing to 97.4 million barrels a day -- 1.5 million barrels a day faster than in the second quarter of 2016.
-It warned that while real-time data doesn't show this causing oil stockpiles to shrink, that may change and show they are as new data comes in.
+It warned that while real-time data don't show this causing oil stockpiles to shrink, that may change as new data come in and it may turn out that in fact global inventories are shrinking.

+"We are seeing some signs out there that things are cleaning up," said Andy Lipow, president of Lipow Oil Associates in Houston.
+"World oil demand is going to continue to grow."

 The market has already been rising in part from falling stockpiles in the U.S. On Wednesday the EIA reported the 11th decline in U.S. crude stockpiles in just 13 weeks.
 At 7.6 million barrels, the drawdown for the week that ended Friday was the largest since September, according to the EIA.